cashbee-team/treezor_client/docs/CardApi.md

 card_print = "card_print_example" # String | Card appareance code, also used to choose the program ID of the card

 opts = {
   access_signature: "access_signature_example", # String | Access signature can be mandatory for specific context.
 Treezor will contact you if so.
 More info [here](https://agent.treezor.com/security-authentication).
   card_tag: "card_tag_example", # String | Custom field
-  batch_delivery_id: "batch_delivery_id_example", # String | Batch regroupement identifier (must be between 1 and 238327) NOT YET OPERATIONAL
+  batch_delivery_id: 56, # Integer | Batch regroupement identifier (must be between 1 and 238327) NOT YET OPERATIONAL
   limit_atm_year: 56, # Integer | ATM operations limit for a sliding year.
 No default value.
   limit_atm_month: 56, # Integer | ATM operations limit for a sliding month.
 No default value.
   limit_atm_week: 56, # Integer | ATM operations limit for a sliding week.
-Default value 2000â‚¬.
+Default value 2000Ã¢â€šÂ¬.
   limit_atm_day: 56, # Integer | ATM operations limit for a single day.
-Default value 1000â‚¬.
+Default value 1000Ã¢â€šÂ¬.
   limit_atm_all: 56, # Integer | ATM operations limit from beginning.
 No default value.
   limit_payment_year: 56, # Integer | POS operations limit for a sliding year.
 No default value.
   limit_payment_month: 56, # Integer | POS operations limit for a sliding month.
 No default value.
   limit_payment_week: 56, # Integer | POS operations limit for a sliding week.
-Default value 3000â‚¬.
+Default value 3000Ã¢â€šÂ¬.
   limit_payment_day: 56, # Integer | POS operations limit for a single day.
-Default value 2000â‚¬.
+Default value 2000Ã¢â€šÂ¬.
   limit_payment_all: 56, # Integer | POS operations limit from beginning.
 No default value.
   payment_daily_limit: 3.4, # Float | POS operations limit for a single day including cents.
 The decimal delimiter must be \".\".
 No default value.
   pin: "pin_example", # String | Card's PIN code value.